 1. Free the frame from the glass.

-Painting for the interior from improvised materials
+Painting for the interior from scrap materials

 Painting with wool